 Purchase Your Clothesline Supplies

-You will find a number of opinions when it comes to the clothesline supplies that you should use.
+You will find several opinions when it comes to the clothesline supplies that you should use.
 In particular, people will either be for or against the use of a cotton clothesline.

 I typically need to replace my cotton clothesline once a year.
 They are fairly inexpensive to purchase, so I still see it as a bargain.